Ève Curie: Second World War

 not characterize believably the Russians she described.
 In Journey Among Warriors she wrote about her conversations with a Greek Orthodox bishop, a noted ballerina, a Red Army general, factory workers, local communist leaders, and scientists.
-Karpovich thought that Curie's exuberance distorted both her judgment and her vision, in her book.
+Karpovich thought that Curie's exuberance distorted both her judgment and her vision for the book.

 After her return to Europe, Ève Curie served as a volunteer in the women's medical corps of the Free French during the Italian Campaign, where she was promoted to the rank of lieutenant in the French 1st Armored Division.
 In August 1944 she took part in landing with her troops in Provence in southern France.
 She was decorated with the Croix de guerre for her services.

 After the war

 After the liberation of France, Ève Curie first worked as a co-editor of the daily newspaper Paris-Presse from 1944 to 1949, but was also active in the political sphere.
 For example, she was responsible for women's affairs in de Gaulle's government, and in 1948 along with other prominent European intellectuals, she appealed to the United Nations for recognition of the state of Israel.
 In the years 1952–1954, she was a special advisor to Hastings Lionel Ismay, the first Secretary General of NATO.
 On 19 November 1954 she married the American politician and diplomat Henry Richardson Labouisse Jr., who served as the United States Ambassador to Greece from 1962 to 1965. Ève Curie became an American citizen in 1958.